SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/Wimtrap/README.md

 #### 2.1 Data processing

-In this part, we will first introduce the **data information** used in this model, then introduce the training **data formats**, and finally introduce how to create a data set that meets the model requirements.
+In this section, we will begin by introducing the data information used in this model.
+Next, we will explain the training data formats, and finally, we will guide you on creating a dataset that aligns with the model's requirements.

-We have provided example data format compatible with Wimtrap input data format (See `example/`).
+We have provided an example data format that is compatible with the Wimtrap input data format (please refer to the `example/` directory).

-Please see the example input files **ABF2_pos_train.fa & ABF2_neg_train.fa** at `example/`.
-If you are trying to train Wimtrap with your own data, please process your data into the same format as it.
+You can find example input file, namely **ABF2.bed**, in the `example/` directory.
+If you plan to train Wimtrap with your own data, make sure to prepare your data in the same format.

-Before training of the model, download species-specific genome by entering the `example/` directory.
-For example, to download A. thaliana genome:
+Before initiating the model training process, you'll need to download a species-specific genome.
+You can do this by navigating to the `example/` directory.
+For instance, if you want to download the *A. thaliana* genome:

 ```
 cd example/